TTGO LoRa32

 Hello World! ttgo_lora32

-There are two LoRa samples that will work out of the box with this board.
+The following sample applications will work out of the box with this board:

 Debugging